aditya-ramesh-mysore/github-scraping-exercise/README.md

 2. Pagination is implemented for all the endpoints in the backend, as it is inefficient to  retrieve all the  records at once.

-3. Users have an option to refresh to see latest data, This is implemented by making conditional GET  requests to Github API.
+3. Since the data changes infrequently, we give users an option to refresh to see latest data, This is  implemented by making conditional GET requests to Github API.

+## 7. Testing and Maintainability:

+Used Test classes from django for testing different components.
+Used Mocking to emulate Github API calls.
+Tested various scenarios for frontend use cases.
+Backend maintainability:
+Used Models, Views and Services, where Models define database tables, views for handling APIs and services
+for the business logic thereby maintaining separation of concerns.
+Wrote custom middleware and healtcheck
+view (Suited for cloud deployment) to handle service availability.

+Frontend maintainability:
+Designed four pages: Landing page, User Repositories page, Recent Users page, Most Starred repositories page
+for the given use cases.
+Used reusable custom hooks and components to keep code consistent and easy to read.

+## 7. Further Enhancements:

+Backend:
+1. Cache: Use Redis to cache repository/user data for fast retrieval.
+Set appropriate expiry and cache  invalidation.
+2. Use asynchronous django views with a third party async ORM, as Django ORM has limited capabilities.

+Frontend:
+1. Cache: Store upto 2 or 3 pages in component state to reduce number of API calls to the server.
+2. Use useCallback and useMemo hooks wherever necessary to reduce frequent renders.